Inpatient Treatment for OCD

-Obsessive-compulsive disorder (OCD) is a chronic disorder that is commonly found in adults, adolescents and children.
+Obsessive-compulsive disorder (OCD) is a chronic disorder that is commonly found in adults, adolescents, and children.
 Those with OCD have recurring thoughts and behaviors that must be repeated in order to decrease emotional and physical distress and can hinder day-to-day routines.
+Inpatient or residential treatment for OCD includes 24-hour care from professional psychiatrists, therapists, and staff who help individuals with OCD become stabilized.

 According to the World Health Organization, OCD is one of the top 20 causes of illness-related disability, worldwide, for individuals between 15 and 44 years of age.
 Within the United States, about 1 in 40 adults and 1 in 100 children are diagnosed with OCD.

 At The Phoenix Recovery Center, we offer individualized treatment programs for mental health disorders, including treatment for obsessive-compulsive disorder.
 In addition, we know and understand the science of chemical dependency with its associated neurological changes and its impact upon the pleasure system, emotions, learning, memory, motivation, and most importantly, the ability to exercise choice.
 We know and understand the biological and psychological science that support treatments in trauma, emotional disorders, and other mental health concerns.

 Below is information relating to obsessive-compulsive disorder and our treatment programs.